Golf Tutorials

 By Spencer Lanoue

-A professional golfer’s handicap is so low that it basically wraps around and goes backward into plus territory.
-Unlike amateur golfers who have handicaps that reflect strokes *over* par, a tour pro's handicap reflects how many strokes they typically shoot *under* par.
-This article breaks down exactly what a plus-handicap is, how it's calculated, and what lessons you, the amateur golfer, can apply to your own game.
+A professional golfer’s handicap is so low that it essentially goes into plus territory.
+Unlike amateur golfers who have handicaps reflecting strokes over par, a tour pro's handicap shows how many strokes they typically shoot under par.
+This article explores what a plus-handicap is, how it's calculated, and how you, the amateur golfer, can apply these insights to your own game.

 The Golfer's Great Equalizer: What is a Handicap?

-Before we can talk about the pros, let’s quickly refresh the basics.
-The purpose of the official World Handicap System (WHS) is to create a level playing field, allowing a 25-handicap player to have a fair match against a 5-handicap player.
+Before we discuss the pros, let’s quickly review the basics.
+The official World Handicap System (WHS) is designed to create a level playing field, allowing a 25-handicap player to have a fair match against a 5-handicap player.
 Your Handicap Index isn’t just your average score, it represents your potential playing ability.
-The system takes your best 8 scores from your last 20 rounds and runs them through a formula involving two other important numbers:
+The system uses your best 8 scores from your last 20 rounds in a formula involving two other key numbers:

-• Course Rating: This number tells you what a scratch golfer (a 0-handicap player) is expected to score on a particular course from a specific set of tees.
-A 71.5 course rating means a scratch player should shoot about 71 or 72.
+• Course Rating: This number tells you what a scratch golfer (a 0-handicap player) is expected to score on a specific course from a specific set of tees.
+A 71.5 course rating means a scratch player should score around 71 or 72.

-For amateurs, our handicap gives us strokes.
-If you play a course and the calculation says your course handicap is 18, you get to subtract one stroke from your score on every hole to get your "net score."
-This is how you can shoot a 90 and still "beat" a friend who shot an 80 but is only a 5-handicap.
+For amateurs, handicaps provide strokes.
+If you play a course and your course handicap is 18, you get to subtract one stroke from your score on each hole to get your "net score."
+This is how you can shoot a 90 and still "beat" a friend who shot an 80 but has only a 5-handicap.

 The Myth of the 'Zero' Handicap: What Pros Actually Shoot

-This is where things get interesting.
-When you watch the PGA Tour, you're not just seeing scratch golfers, you're seeing players who are significantly better than scratch.
-They don’t maintain official WHS handicaps for tour play because everyone is competing "straight up" or "gross."
-However, if their tournament scores were plugged into the system, their Handicap Index would be a "plus" number.
+This is where things become interesting.
+On the PGA Tour, you're not just seeing scratch golfers, you're seeing players who are significantly better than scratch.
+They don’t maintain official WHS handicaps for tour play because everyone competes "straight up" or "gross."
+However, if their tournament scores were entered into the system, their Handicap Index would be a "plus" number.

-A plus-handicap, often written as a "+" (like +5.4) or sometimes erroneously called a "negative handicap," operates in reverse.
-Instead of getting strokes, a plus-handicapper has to add strokes to their score.
+A plus-handicap, often written as a "+" (like +5.4), operates in reverse.
+Instead of gaining strokes, a plus-handicapper has to add strokes to their score.

 • A +5 handicapper plays that same course.
 They must add 5 strokes to their final score to calculate their "net" score for handicapping purposes.
 They are expected to average a score of 67 (72 - 5).

-The very best players in the world hover in the +7 to +9 range, which is an almost unfathomable level of skill.
-It means that on a professional-level, brutally difficult golf course, they are still expected to shoot well under par.
+The best players in the world hover in the +7 to +9 range, an almost unfathomable level of skill.
+It means that on professional-level, challenging golf courses, they are still expected to shoot well under par.

 Calculating the 'Impossible': A Look at a Pro's Handicap Index

-So how do we arrive at these unofficial pro handicaps?
+So how do we determine these unofficial pro handicaps?
 While pros don't need them for competition, we can use their official tournament scores and the WHS framework to get a clear picture of their skill level.
-This is often done by golf journalists, statisticians, or organizations that have access to the data.
+This is often done by golf journalists, statisticians, or organizations with access to the data.

 The core of the handicap calculation is the Score Differential.
-The formula looks like this:
+The formula is:

 Score Differential = (Adjusted Gross Score - Course Rating) x (113 / Slope Rating)

 The "113" figure represents the slope rating of a standard, average-difficulty golf course.
-This formula essentially normalizes your score based on how difficult the course was where you played.
+This formula essentially normalizes your score based on the course difficulty.

 A Pro Golfer Example

-Let's imagine a pro, let’s call him Alex, plays in a tournament at a tough private course like Winged Foot or Oakmont.
+Let's imagine a pro, let’s call him Alex, plays in a tournament at a challenging private course like Winged Foot or Oakmont.
 The tournament tees have a Course Rating of 76.8 and a Slope Rating of 148.
 This is exceptionally difficult.
-Now, Alex goes out and shoots a brilliant round of 3-under-par 69.
+Alex shoots a brilliant round of 3-under-par 69.

 An amateur might think, "Okay, 3-under is great!"
 But the handicap system reveals just how incredible it really is.
 Let's plug it in: